vanruesc/grunt-lemon/README.md

 ### Glob
-You may use [glob patterns](https://github.com/isaacs/node-glob#glob-primer) in order to inline a bunch of files at once.
+You may use [glob patterns](https://github.com/isaacs/node-glob#glob-primer) to inline a bunch of files at once.

 ```js
 lemon: {